Alfred and Isabel Bader

 Transforming Queen’s through philanthropy

-Dr. Alfred Bader Sc’45, Arts’46, MSc’47, LLD’86, and Dr. Isabel Bader LLD’07, have given back to Queen’s University in countless ways, transforming the campus, enriching the student experience, supporting scholarship, and helping to enhance the University’s reputation as a top-tier educational institution.
+Dr. Alfred Bader, Sc’45, Arts’46, MSc’47, LLD’86, and Dr. Isabel Bader, LLD’07, are the University’s most generous donors.
+They have given back to Queen’s in countless ways: transforming the campus, enriching the student experience, supporting scholarship, and helping to enhance the University’s reputation as a top-tier educational institution.

-In a magnanimous philanthropic gesture, the couple funded Queen’s purchase of a 15th century English castle, Herstmonceux, which has been meticulously restored and is now home to the Bader International Study Centre.
-Most recently, the Baders have given $22 million in support of the Isabel Bader Centre for the Performing Arts, opening 2014.
-This is a much-needed and eagerly-awaited facility that will have an impact, not only at Queen’s, but on the broader Kingston community, ensuring that world-class performers and shows are able to take advantage of a state-of-the-art centre.
+In an extraordinary philanthropic gesture, the couple funded Queen’s purchase of a 15th century English castle – Herstmonceux – that has been meticulously restored and is now home to the Bader International Study Centre.
+More recently, the Baders gave a transformational gift in support of the Isabel Bader Centre for the Performing Arts, opening in fall 2014.
+Situated on the shores of Lake Ontario, this new facility brings together exceptional spaces and programs with a captivating sense of place to create a dynamic venue for our students and community to learn, discover, think, do, and experience, together.